Kale vs Spinach: Which is Better? A Complete Comparison

 Spinach provides a higher percentage of vitamin A, beta carotene, vitamin K, B6, folate, magnesium, potassium, iron, copper and zinc.

-Check down further in the article to find out about the health benefits of these two superfoods and nutrients.
 Choosing one over the other may depend on your particular goals and lifestyle category.
 Let’s examine some of those goals next.

 I use spinach more but I purchase and consume both almost daily.
 I use baby spinach for salads and smoothies.
 I often use the frozen varieties which I add directly into a smoothie prior to mixing all the ingredients.